 - Vaccinations certificate card*

-Long-lasting, basic, matching colour clothes that are easy to wash and dry fast are advisable.
-Long-term travelling implies doing your laundry on the road.
+Long-lasting, basic, matching color clothes that are easy to wash and dry fast are advisable.
+Long-term traveling implies doing your laundry on the road.
 Given that fact and the nature of the place you are going, here are the bare minimum clothes you should take with you.

 - Warm long-sleeved jacket or fleece